 Positive play

-Positive Play is a K - 2 program that promotes a safe, respectful, and inclusive environment where students engage in fair and friendly sportsmanship during games and activities.
+Positive play is a K - 2 program that promotes a safe, respectful, and inclusive environment where students engage in fair and friendly sportsmanship during games and activities in small groups.
 It encourages cooperation, kindness, and enjoyment, helping students develop social skills, build confidence, and foster a positive school community.

 Youth group